Petta (film): Casting

 Vijay Sethupathi was signed on to play a character in April 2018, and accordingly reworked his dates to fit the film into his busy schedule.
 The actor signed the film after a month of media speculation that he would portray a villainous role, and revealed that he signed the film as he had blind trust in Karthik, and initially did not request to listen to the script.
 Karthik had also been keen to sign Fahadh Faasil for a role in the film, but the actor's filming commitments for Varathan (2018) meant that he could not allot dates.
 Hindi film actor Nawazuddin Siddiqui joined the cast in July 2018, while two other regular collaborators of Karthik, actors Bobby Simha and Sananth, were also signed to play pivotal roles in the film.
 Other members of the cast included supporting actors Guru Somasundaram, Munishkanth, Shabeer Kallarakkal, Deepak Paramesh, Adithya Shivpink, and Manikandan R. Achari.

-For leading female roles, the team held discussions throughout March 2018 with actresses Trisha, Deepika Padukone, and Anjali, but neither were signed immediately.
+For leading female roles, the team held discussions throughout March 2018 with actresses Trisha, Deepika Padukone, and Anjali, but neither were signed.
 In July 2018, the producers announced that Simran had joined the cast to play as pair of Rajinikanth.
 Trisha was eventually added to the cast in August 2018, while Malavika Mohanan was also signed to make her Tamil debut.
 Megha Akash was cast as Sananth's pair, and joined the shoot before the release of any of her initial Tamil films, Boomerang, Enai Noki Paayum Thota and Oru Pakka Kathai.
 In October, Sasikumar and Mahendran joined the cast.